(Most recently updated: January 2020)

 Who is Rex Hammock?

 I’m founder/ceo of the customer media and marketing services company, Hammock Inc. I also am sometimes called the Founder and Head Helper of SmallBusiness.com.
-Before starting Hammock Inc. (or, back then, Hammock Publishing) in 1991 in Nashville, I had stints as the founder/partner of a public relations subsidiary of one of the largest regional advertising agencies in the south, a congressional speech writer and press secretary.
-I’ve served three two-year terms on the board of the century-old association of business-to-business media companies, American Business Media.
-In 1999, I was a co-founder of the national trade association today called the Content Council.
-My wife and I have two incredible children in their 20s.
+Before starting Hammock Inc. (or, back then, Hammock Publishing) in 1991 in Nashville, I had stints as the founder/partner of a public relations subsidiary of one of the largest regional advertising agencies in the south and as a congressional speechwriter and press secretary.
+I’ve served three two-year terms on the board of the century-old association of business-to-business media companies, American Business Media (now called something else).
+In 1999, I was a co-founder of the national trade association that today is called the Content Council.
+My wife and I have two grown children who are amazing.
 We also have two dogs.
 Or, to be more accurate, they have us.